openebs/website/docs/main/user-guides/local-storage-user-guide/additional-information/backupandrestore.md

 description: This section explains how to backup and restore local engines.
 ---

-## Backup and Restore
+# Backup and Restore

-OpenEBS Local Volumes can be backed up and restored along with the application using [Velero](https://velero.io).
+OpenEBS Local Storage (a.k.a Local Engines or Local Volumes) can be backed up and restored along with the application using [Velero](https://velero.io).

 :::note
 The following steps assume that you already have Velero with Restic integration is configured.
 If not, follow the [Velero Documentation](https://velero.io/docs/) to proceed with install and setup of Velero.
 If you encounter any issues or have questions, talk to us on the [#openebs channel on the Kubernetes Slack server](https://kubernetes.slack.com/messages/openebs/).